Skip Prosser: Death

 On July 26, 2007, Prosser collapsed in his office around noon after jogging at the Kentner Stadium track adjacent to his office in the Manchester Athletic Center on Wake Forest's campus.
 A staff member found him unresponsive around 12:45 pm; medical personnel performed CPR and used a defibrillator in efforts to revive Prosser.
 He was rushed to Wake Forest University Baptist Medical Center, where he was pronounced dead at 1:41 pm from an apparent "sudden massive heart attack".
 He was 56 years old.

 The announcement of Prosser's death was delayed until later in the day because his wife was traveling to Cincinnati and had not yet been reached.
 Players were gathered and taken to an off-campus location without their cell phones to guard them from reports of Prosser's death.

 Prosser ate lunch the previous day with his predecessor as Wake Forest coach, then University of South Carolina coach Dave Odom.
 Prosser then ate dinner with his son Mark, who was also in Florida recruiting, before flying to North Carolina Thursday morning.

-Two funeral masses were held for Prosser.
-The first was on July 31, 2007 at the Holy Family Catholic Church in Clemmons, North Carolina, near the Wake Forest campus (due to seating limitations, this service was televised by closed circuit television to Wait Chapel on campus).
-The second mass was held on August 4, 2007 at the Cintas Center on the campus of Xavier University in Cincinnati.
+Two funeral Masses were held for Prosser.
+The first was on July 31, 2007, at Holy Family Catholic Church in Clemmons, North Carolina, near the Wake Forest campus.
+(Due to seating limitations, this service was televised by closed circuit television to Wait Chapel on campus).
+The second Mass was held on August 4, 2007, at the Cintas Center on the campus of Xavier University in Cincinnati.
 Prosser was then buried at the Spring Grove Cemetery in Cincinnati.